lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 }
 ```

-### 6. AccountingOracle changes
+### 6. `AccountingOracle` contract changes

-TODO couple words about Extra data

 All the code of this contract assumes the Solidity v0.8.9 syntax.

 #### 6.1.
 Multi-transactional third phase

-To support multi-transactional third phase of the Accounting Oracle, a number of changes should be implemented in the Accounting Oracle contract:
+To support multi-transactional third phase of the Accounting Oracle, a number of changes should be implemented in the `AccountingOracle` contract:
-- `IOracleReportSanityChecker` call should be removed from the existing `_handleConsensusReportData` internal method;
+- The `IOracleReportSanityChecker` call should be removed from the existing `_handleConsensusReportData` internal method;
 - Implementation of the `_submitReportExtraDataList` and `_processExtraDataItems` internal methods should be changed;
 - Second and third phases of the `_processExtraDataItem` internal methods should be updated;
 - Existing `ExtraDataListOnlySupportsSingleTx` error type should be replaced with the new `UnexpectedExtraDataLength` error type.